vonajs/vona/packages-docs/guide/aop/controller/filter-global.md

 - `.filter`: Get the Service instance related to the filter
 - `.inspect`: Output the currently effective global filter list

-When accessing the `findMany` API, the current list of global filter in effect will be automatically output to the console, as shown below:
+When accessing the `create` API, the current list of global filter in effect will be automatically output to the console, as shown below:

 ![](../../../assets/img/aop/filter-1.png)